fossid-ab/cicd-integration-examples/github-actions/README.md

 2. wb-agent-python.yml - a workflow that uses the Workbench Agent to scan as code is pushed to branches
 3. wb-agent-container.yml - an implementation of the same Workbench Agent workflow, using the container instead
 4. wb-api-gating.yml - uses the [Post-Scan Gates Sample Script](https://github.com/fossid-ab/workbench-api-samples/tree/main/post-scan-gates) to show a blocking pull request check.
+5. ort-to-workbench.yml - uses the prototype (unsupported) [Workbench CLI](https://github.com/tomgonzo/workbench-cli) to upload results from the ORT GitHub Action into Workbench for viewing and reporting.

 # Secrets

-We recommend saving the credentials for the Workbench Agent or Diff Scanner as [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+We recommend saving the credentials for the Workbench Agent or Diff Scanner as [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) then adding them to the `env` for the GitHub Actions run.

 # Structuring Projects and Scans